-If you are a keen outdoor activity enthusiast, there are lots of things to do in North Devon.
+If you love Outdoors activities, there are lots of things to do in North Devon.

 There are miles of coastline from the boulders of Lynmouth on Exmoor, all the way to the golden sands of multiple award winning Westward Ho beach.
 Exmoor is a huge expanse of open space.
 Whether you are climbing, kayaking, walking, running, or riding, Exmoor is sure to deliver a challenging experience.
 If that’s what you are looking for.

 Surfing is a huge feature in North Devon and attracts many visitors throughout the year.
 From beginners to the more competent, North Devon offers conditions for any level.

 There are numerous surf locations throughout North Devon, with differing conditions.
 From world class Croyde Beach, to the more manageable surf at Saunton, Putsborough and Woolacombe.

 Surf conditions vary throughout the year.
 Summer is more manageable and more suitable for beginners.
 There are easy waves available during the autumn and winter months at some of the more secluded beaches and coves.
 During winter the surf can be massive, and the wind is often strong.

 The sea temperature during summer is about 16-18 degrees, so a 3mm wetsuit is fine.
 Dropping to a low of about 7 or 8 degrees during the winter months, a 5mm wetsuit with boots, gloves, and a hoody should see you through.

 There are plenty of surf hire shops and surf schools around the North Devon coastline.
 Each with friendly and approachable staff, ready to advise on surf conditions, tides and the best equipment and location for you, whether it be Croyde, Saunton, Woolacombe, Putsborough or Westward Ho!

 There are many other sea based activities to take part in.
 Hire a Kayak, cruise along the coastline, and marvel at the unique perspective which kayaking offers.